 Alice C. Linsley

 The Upper Nile was extremely fertile and had a more diversified population than the Lower Nile region.
-It was governed by kingdom-building rulers, such as Menés, who is believed to have united the peoples of the Upper and Lower Nile Valley.
-If this is so, he was indeed a magnificent ruler, for his kingdom would have stretched from Abydos to the Mediterranean.
+It was governed by kingdom-building rulers, such as Menés, who is believed to have been the first to unite the peoples of the Upper and Lower Nile Valley.
+If this is so, his kingdom would have stretched from Abydos to the Mediterranean.

 The Falcon people had as many as 50 kings, so Menes represents a very ancient royal lineage.
 To Menes is attributed the oldest legislative system in history: the law of Tehut.
 An image of Menes is found on the Supreme Court building in Washington D.C.
 The South and North wall friezes depict a procession of 18 lawgivers and Menes is the first.